A Barolo villa situated in the heart of the Langhe. Come on over, the wine – and water – are great!

 Piedmont Portraits highlights artisan producers and specialty service providers across the region.
 My regular readers know that wine is my main focus, but many other providers contribute to the magic of the area, so I’d be remiss not to include those as well.

-For this post, that focus is on a new Barolo villa that is owned by fellow expats Allegra and Rich.
-Their gorgeous Barolo holiday rental sits in the heart of the vineyards.
+For this post, that focus is on a Barolo villa owned by fellow expat Allegra.
+Her gorgeous Barolo holiday rental sits in the heart of the vineyards.
 Gather a group and book a stay.
 And, invite me over to use the pool – I’ll bring vino!

 Welcome to Villa Ribota